phac-nml/locidex/README.md

-    search  Query set of ORFs, Genes against a database to produce a sequence store for downstream processing report  Filter a sequence store and produce and extract of blast results and gene profile merge   Merge a set of gene profiles into a standard profile format format  Not Implemented
+    search  Query set of ORFs, Genes against a database to produce a sequence store for downstream processing report  Filter a sequence store and produce and extract of blast results and gene profile merge   Merge a set of gene profiles into a standard profile format format  Format fasta files from other MLST databases for use with locidex build build   Builds locidex db
-    build   Not Implemented

 **Search**